 Axial location of bearings

-For a locating bearing, both rings should be secured axially on both sides.
+Both rings of a locating bearing should be axially secured on both sides (fig 1).

-For a cross-locating bearing system, each bearing ring needs to be secured axially on one side only.
+For "cross-located" bearing arrangements each bearing ring needs only be axially secured on one side (fig 4).